Policies and Procedures for Summer Conference

 Summer Conference Housing Dates

-Guests can be accommodated beginning Sunday, May 22, 2023.
-The final day we will be able to house conference guests is Monday, August 1, 2023.
+Guests can be accommodated beginning Friday, May 24, 2024.
+The final day we will be able to house conference guests is Friday, August 2, 2024.

 Application for Use of Summer Housing

 To begin the formal process, please complete the Application for Use of Summer Housing.
-Upon receipt of the application, you will be contacted by the Assistant Director of RIT Housing to schedule an initial meeting and discuss further details and special arrangements.
+Upon receipt of the application, you will be contacted by the Associate Director of RIT Housing to schedule an initial meeting and discuss further details and special arrangements.

 Final Attendance Guarantee

 A final attendance guarantee, if different from the number of participants indicated on the Application for Use of Summer Housing, must be received in writing ten (10) days prior to the conference arrival date.
-If total headcount increases after the 10 day deadline, new attendee requests will be pending approval.
-If total headcount decreases after the 10 day deadline, there will be a $50 no show fee per attendee.
+If the total headcount increases after the 10 day deadline, new attendee requests will be pending approval.
+If the total headcount decreases after the 10 day deadline, there will be a $50 no show fee per attendee.
 Event planners are responsible for meeting all due dates listed (See Event Planner Checklist).
 The Summer Housing Office cannot guarantee arrangements requested after deadlines.
-Internal groups should feel free to contact the Assistant Director of RIT Housing regarding any questions and to keep us informed of your needs
+Internal groups should feel free to contact the Associate Director of RIT Housing regarding any questions and to keep us informed of your needs.

 Housing Information